 Because respondents can leave a form partway through and return later on the same device and browser, you may see your drop-off rate improving over time.

-If you'd like to collect as much information as you can about your respondents as soon as possible, without waiting for them to submit the entire typeform, consider splitting the typeform into two shorter forms and linking them together.
+If you'd like to collect as much information as you can about your respondents as soon as possible, add a Partial submit point to your form.
+Responses to questions answered before reaching the Partial Submit Point will be collected and you'll be able to see the corresponding data in your Results panel.
+Alternatively, consider splitting the typeform into two shorter forms and linking them together.
 Here's a guide to doing just that!